MicrosoftDocs/azure-reference-other/studio-module-reference/tune-model-hyperparameters.md

     **Maximum number of runs on random sweep**: If you choose a random sweep, you can specify how many times the model should be trained, using a random combination of parameter values.

-    **Maximum number of runs on random grid**: This option also controls the number of iterations over a random sampling of parameter values, but the values are not generated randomly from the specified range; instead, a matrix is created of of all possible combinations of parameter values and a random sampling is taken over the matrix.
+    **Maximum number of runs on random grid**: This option also controls the number of iterations over a random sampling of parameter values, but the values are not generated randomly from the specified range; instead, a matrix is created of all possible combinations of parameter values and a random sampling is taken over the matrix.
 This method is more efficient and less prone to regional oversampling or undersampling.

     > [!TIP]
     > For a more in-depth discussion of these options, see the [Technical notes](#bkmk_Notes) section.

 9. Choose a single label column.

 10. Choose a **single** metric to use in ranking the model.
-Many metrics are computed, so select the most important oen to use in ordering the results.
+Many metrics are computed, so select the most important one to use in ordering the results.

 11. For **Random seed**, type a number to use when initializing the parameter sweep.